Kentucky July 05, 2020

 is one destination you'll want to keep in mind for future getaways.
 Sunrise and sunset are magical times at Kentucky beaches.

 15. Play and camp at this unique campground.

-Fall Campground in Louisa has a wide variety of campgrounds, making the perfect place for summer memories.
+Falls Campground in Louisa has a wide variety of campsites, making the perfect place for summer memory making.
 The Falls of Blaine Creek are the main attraction at this campground.
-They form a natural waterslide and an excellent swimming hole pools at its base.
-To learn more about Falls Campground, click
+They form a natural waterslide and boast an excellent swimming hole pools at its base.
+No visit to

 will be forgotten!
 There's so much to love about this family-friendly spot.

 Does anyone have trips to any of these places planned for this year?
 What other attractions do you consider to be among the best trips to take in Kentucky?
 Share your thoughts in the comments!

 Craving more local adventure?
 Check out these other